sdelaughter/Freezer-Monitor/README.txt

 BEFORE DEPLOYING
 ----------------
-Make sure to set your own values for CSV_PATH, CSV_ERROR_ADDRESSES, and SMTP_SERVER near the top of freezer_monitor.py
+1. Set your own values for CSV_PATH, CSV_ERROR_ADDRESSES, and SMTP_SERVER near the top of freezer_monitor.py
+    - CSV_ERROR_ADDRESSES['to'] should be formatted as a list, even for a single address
+2. Modify freezer_info.csv with accurate information for each of your monitoring devices (one device per row)
+    - The Pi's IP address is used as the key to lookup other values in the CSV file, so make sure all your Pis have fixed IP addresses
+    - The first row of the CSV file must contain at least the following six column headers (in any order, but formatted identically):
+        IP,Location,Email,Backup Email,Reply-To Email,From Email
+    - If two or more email addresses are required for a single freezer's primary or backup contact email, they should be surrounded by double quotes and separated by a comma and a space as follows:
+        "it@example.edu, jschmoe@example.edu"
+3. If desired, the alert message's content can be modified in freezer_monitor.send_mail()